Syria declares new Suwayda ceasefire, deploys forces to ‘restore security’

 “It’s part of Israel trying to show that it is the hegemonic power in the Middle East.”

-She added: “It’s a zero sum formula of territorial expansion and concurrent wars.
-Endless war on Gaza, relentless attacks on Lebanon, strikes on Yemen, threats of resumed hostilities with Iran and in Syria, territorial expansion, [and] direct military intervention.”
+She added: “It’s a zero-sum formula of territorial expansion and concurrent wars.
+Endless war on Gaza, relentless attacks on Lebanon, strikes on Yemen, threats of resumed hostilities with Iran and in Syria, territorial expansion, [and] direct military intervention.

 “This contradicts the Trump administration’s declared policy of seeking to expand normalisation deals with Israel in the region, which the new government in Syria had welcomed and entertained before this crisis,” said Odeh.